 Google has already begun rolling out security warnings on certain page types and will continue to do so through October 2017.
 Currently, the browser requires that any pages with logins must be sent over HTTPS.
 The company has been ranking secure sites on HTTPS higher than unsecured pages since 2014.
 This was done in an effort to make the Web a more secure place for users and site owners alike.
 Now, with the “HTTPS Everywhere” campaign, the company is serious about getting site owners into compliance.

 As of 2016, only 0.1% or less of all sites on the Web were regarded as secure.
 Google’s campaign is part of the global effort to improve Web security, and it is paying off.
-By January 2017, a major tech magazine reported that about half of all website were regarded as meeting current security standards.
+By January 2017, a major tech magazine reported that about half of all websites were regarded as meeting current security standards.

 Google and other major search engines list several reasons why the HTTPS standard offers more security for website owners and their users.
 These benefits include: